What Is Industrial Marketing?

 Only 20 percent of engineers say they will contact the supplier for a model if they can’t download a 3D model online.
 The fear of losing intellectual property keeps many manufacturers from leveraging their most valuable content, the CAD models, and data for the products they sell.

 Not reaching all purchasing decision-makers

 Engineers frequent manufacturing websites looking for information about parts.
 They use that information to spec components into their designs.
-However, engineers, especially engineers at larger organizations, rarely purchase the part themselves.
+However, engineers don’t always purchase the part themselves, especially at larger organizations.

 So what does this mean for industrial marketers?
-They have to figure out a way to influence the engineer who specs the part into their design AND the purchasing team the actually purchases the part.
+They have to figure out how to influence the engineer who specs the part into their design AND the purchasing team that actually purchases the part.

 “Product specifications and features are essential in the early stages of the buyer’s journey, but as a supplier, you need to earn their trust with content that shows you understand the challenges that your customers face.
 Only then will they be willing to listen to what you have to say when you finally get in front of decision-makers.
 Win the mindshare of younger engineers who tend to be specifiers by providing online tools that save time and improve design accuracy.”